pnijhara/model_server/deploy/README.md

 If bucket permissions need to be set with the _GOOGLE_APPLICATION_CREDENTIALS_ environment variable then perform the following steps:

+* Generate Google service account JSON with permissions: _Storage Legacy Bucket Reader_, _Storage Legacy Object Reader_,
+ _Storage Object Viewer_ .
+Name a file for example: _gcp-creds.json_
-* Generate Google service account JSON with proper permissions called gcp-creds.json (you can follow these instructions to create Service Account and download JSON: https://cloud.google.com/docs/authentication/getting-started#creating_a_service_account)
+(you can follow these instructions to create Service Account and download JSON: https://cloud.google.com/docs/authentication/getting-started#creating_a_service_account)
 * Create a Kubernetes secret from this file: